-Rear Adm.
-Becker has served as Director for Intelligence for the United States Pacific Command in Hawaii since July 2011.
-Previous flag assignments include vice director of Intelligence for the Joint Chiefs of Staff in Washington, D.C., and director of Intelligence for the International Security Assistance Force Joint Command in Kabul, Afghanistan.
+Previous flag assignments include director of intelligence for the Joint Chiefs of Staff, director for intelligence with United States Pacific Command in Hawaii, vice director of Intelligence for the Joint Chiefs of Staff, and director of Intelligence for the International Security Assistance Force Joint Command in Afghanistan.

-In addition to service in Afghanistan from 2009 to 2010, his duty with U.S. Central Command (CENTCOM) since 9/11 includes: commanding officer of CENTCOM’s Joint Intelligence Center in Tampa, Fla., from 2007 to 2009; director of Intelligence (N2) for U.S. Naval Forces Central Command in Bahrain from 2005 to 2007; intelligence watch officer in the Combined Air Operations Center at Prince Sultan Air Base in Saudi Arabia in 2003 during early Iraqi Freedom operations; and, N2 for the U.S. Navy’s Task Force 50 in the Northern Arabian Sea from 2001 to 2002 during early Enduring Freedom operations.
+In addition to service in Afghanistan from 2009 to 2010, his duty with U.S. Central Command (CENTCOM) since 9/11 includes: commanding officer of CENTCOM’s Joint Intelligence Center in Tampa, Florida, from 2007 to 2009; director of intelligence (N2) for U.S. Naval Forces Central Command in Bahrain from 2005 to 2007; intelligence watch officer in the Combined Air Operations Center at Prince Sultan Air Base in Saudi Arabia in 2003 during early Iraqi Freedom operations; and N2 for the U.S. Navy’s Task Force 50 in the Northern Arabian Sea from 2001 to 2002 during early Enduring Freedom operations.

-Becker is the recipient of the National Military Intelligence Association’s Rufus Taylor Award for Leadership, the U.S. Army’s Knowlton Award for Military Intelligence and the Office of Naval Intelligence’s Edwin Layton Award for Leadership.
-He has authored several articles on military intelligence and leadership that have been published in Proceedings, Naval Intelligence Professionals Quarterly, Vanguard and Jewish War Veterans magazines.
+Becker is the recipient of the National Intelligence Distinguished Service Medal, National Military Intelligence Association’s Rufus Taylor Award for Leadership, the U.S. Army’s Knowlton Award for Military Intelligence, the Office of Naval Intelligence’s Edwin Layton Award for Leadership and the Ellis Island Medal of Honor.
+He has authored articles that have been published in Proceedings, Naval Intelligence Professionals Quarterly, Vanguard and Jewish War Veterans magazines.